Nomination deadline is January 15

 The Ontario Medal for Young Volunteers acknowledges outstanding contributions made by youth volunteers across the province.

 Ontario Medal for Young Volunteers: Recipients with the Honourable David Onley, Lieutenant Governor of Ontario (centre) and the Hon.
-Michael Coteau, Minister of Citizenship and Immigration.
+Michael Coteau, Minister of Citizenship, Immigration and International Trade.

 Nine exceptional youth will receive the Ontario Medal for Young Volunteers — the highest honour a young person can achieve for their voluntarism contributions to the province.